-Either way, that one set will flood your body with anabolic hormones, catalyze godlike strength and muscle gains, and fry your central nervous system hard (so don’t do them every day).
+A single 20-rep set will flood your body with anabolic hormones, catalyze insane strength and muscle gains and fry your central nervous system hard (so don’t do them every day).
 You’ll learn to maintain form and breathe under tension and you’ll positively reinforce your posture and motor patterns.
-And you will get strong — the idea is you add 5 to 10 pounds every time you tackle a set of these bad boys.
+And you’ll build barbell confidence, which is important for mentally pushing past your comfort zone.

-“I think these are great to test and develop mental and physical toughness,” says Chad Vaughn, 9-time U.S. National Weightlifting Champion, owner of Vaughn Strength, and BarBend Contributor.
+Of course, if you’re putting yourself through the pain of 20-rep squats, there’s no doubt you’ll build David Goggins’s level of mental fortitude.
+“I think these are great to test and develop mental and physical toughness,” says Chad Vaughn, a BarBend contributor, the owner of Vaughn Strength, and a 9-time U.S. National Weightlifting Champion.
 “When it comes to strength improvements, reps are necessary and this is a good way to accumulate a lot of them quickly with medium to heavy loads.”

 They’re generally prescribed as the cornerstone of a 6-week program.
 Six-week, squat-heavy programs like this are often attributed to Dr. Randall J. Strossen, who helped popularize them in the late 1980s with his book Super Squats: How to Gain 30 Pounds of Muscle in 6 Weeks.
-(OK, buddy.)
-Di Florio, on the other hand, says he learned about it from his mentor Charles Poliquin.
+Di Florio, on the other hand, says he learned about it from his mentor, the late Charles Poliquin.

-In any case the general consensus is to try them for no longer than six weeks.
-Vaughn says he likes to prepare the week beforehand with two days of three sets of ten squats at 50-70 percent of his 1-rep max.
+In any case, the general consensus is to try them for no longer than six weeks.
+Vaughn says he likes to prepare the week beforehand with two days of three sets of 10 squats at 50-70 percent of his 1-rep max.

 How often you do the squats during the six-week program is debatable.
 Many trainers like to schedule up to three workouts per week, each containing one set of 20-rep squats, adding five pounds to the bar every time.
 Others say you should only do them once per week.
 It depends on your training experience and how you feel you respond to this level of intensity.

-“I’ll use them in a primarily all lower body day, then the next day will be all upper body, the third day is a rest day, and the fourth day we’ll come back to lower body but leave out the 20-rep breathing squats,” he says.
+“I’ll use them in a primarily all lower body day, then the next day will be all upper body, the third day is a rest day, and the fourth day we’ll come back to the lower body but leave out the 20-rep breathing squats,” DiFlorio says.

 DiFlorio’s plan is a smart way to approach this if you’re training three times a week.
 That said, a lot of people, even experienced athletes, do best with just two workouts per week the first time they tackle this challenge, starting each workout with 20-rep squats and training the rest of the body at relatively low volume as well.